-The June 2014 edition of Example RDR Financial Statements is based on the recent Grant Thornton International publication, however has been tailored to the Australian Reduced Disclosure Requirements ('RDR') and regulatory environment.
-This publication is intended to illustrate the 'look and feel' of RDR financial statements and to provide a realistic example of their presentation.
+The June 2014 edition of Example Financial Statements is based on the recent Grant Thornton International publication, however has been tailored to suit the Australian financial reporting and regulatory environment.
+This publication is intended to illustrate the 'look and feel' of Australian general purpose financial statements and to provide a realistic example of their presentation.

-This publication is based on the activities and results of Grant Thornton CLEARR RDR Example Pty Ltd and Subsidiaries ('the Group') - a fictional IT Entity that has been preparing Australian general purpose financial statements for several years.
-The Group has decided to adopt the relevant pronouncement arising from the RDR to annual reporting period beginning 1 July 2013.
+This publication is based on the activities and results of Grant Thornton CLEARR Example Ltd and subsidiaries ('the Group'), which is a fictional Unlisted Public IT Entity that has been preparing Australian general purpose financial statements for several years.
 The form and content of Australian general purpose financial statements depend of course on the activities and transactions of each reporting Entity.
-Our objective in preparing the Example Financial Statements was to illustrate one possible approach to financial reporting by an Entity engaging in transactions that are 'typical' across a range of non-specialist sectors.
+Our objective in preparing Example Financial Statements is to illustrate one possible approach to financial reporting by an Entity engaging in transactions that are 'typical' across a range of non-specialist sectors.
 However, as with any example, this illustration does not envisage every possible transaction and cannot therefore be regarded as comprehensive.
 Management is responsible for the fair presentation of financial statements and therefore may find other approaches more appropriate in their specific circumstances.

 These Example Financial Statements have been reviewed and updated to reflect changes in Australian Accounting Standards that are effective for the year ending 30 June 2014.
 However, no account has been taken of any new developments published after 25 March 2014.
-Grant Thornton website contains any updates that are relevant for the 30 June 2014 financial statements.
+The Grant Thornton website contains any updates that are relevant for 30 June 2014 financial statements, including our June 2014 Accounting Standards issued by the AASB/IASB but are not yet effective.